-The City Clerk has received materials relative to the re-formation of a proposed property and business improvement district to be called the Arts District Los Angeles Business Improvement District (District).
-The District would be formed pursuant to the provisions of the Property and Business Improvement District Law of 1994 (Section 36600 et seq., Streets and Highways Code, State of California).
+The City Clerk has received materials relative to the formation of a proposed property and business improvement district to be called the Highland Park Business Improvement District ("District").
+The District would be formed pursuant to the provisions of the Property and Business Improvement District Law of 1994 (Section 36600 et seg., Streets and Highways Code, State of California).

 This report shall serve as the Preliminary Report of the City Clerk.
-Attached to this report are: 1) the Management District Plan, which details the improvements and activities to be provided and serves as the framing document for the proposed District; 2) a detailed Engineer's Report prepared by a registered professional engineer certified by the State of California, which supports the assessment contained in the Management District Plan; and 3) a draft Ordinance of Intention, approved as to form and legality by the City Attorney's Office.
+Attached to this report are: 1) the Management District Plan, which details the improvements and activities to be provided and serves as the framing document for the proposed District; 2) a detailed Engineer's Report prepared by a registered professional engineer certified by the State of California, which supports the assessment contained in the Management District Plan; and 3) a draft Ordinance of Intention, approved as to form and legality by the Office of the City Attorney.